esa-tu-darmstadt/tapasco/README.md

 1. Clone TaPaSCo: `git clone https://github.com/esa-tu-darmstadt/tapasco.git`
 2.  _Optionally_ Checkout a corresponding branch: `git checkout <BRANCH>`
 3. Create or open a folder, which you would like to use as your TaPaSCo workspace.
-    Within this folder, source the TaPaSCo-Initialization-Script `tapasco-init.sh` which is located in the root-folder of your cloned repo.
+    Within this folder, run the TaPaSCo-Initialization-Script `tapasco-init.sh` which is located in the root-folder of your cloned repo.
 This will setup your current folder as `TAPASCO_WORK_DIR`.
     It will also create the file `tapasco-setup.sh` within your workdir.
 4. Source `tapasco-setup.sh` to setup the TaPaSCo-Environment.